Economy of India: Mughal, Rajput, and Maratha eras (1526–1820)

-The Mughal Empire had a thriving industrial manufacturing economy, with India producing about 25% of the world's industrial output up until 1750, making it the most important manufacturing center in international trade.
+The Mughal Empire had a thriving industrial manufacturing economy, with India producing about 25% of the world's industrial output up until 1750, making it the most important manufacturing centre in international trade.
 Manufactured goods and cash crops from the Mughal Empire were sold throughout the world.
 Key industries included textiles, shipbuilding, and steel, and processed exports included cotton textiles, yarns, thread, silk, jute products, metalware, and foods such as sugar, oils and butter.
 Cities and towns boomed under the Mughal Empire, which had a relatively high degree of urbanization for its time, with 15% of its population living in urban centres, higher than the percentage of the urban population in contemporary Europe at the time and higher than that of British India in the 19th century.

 In early modern Europe, there was significant demand for products from Mughal India, particularly cotton textiles, as well as goods such as spices, peppers, indigo, silks, and saltpeter (for use in munitions).
 European fashion, for example, became increasingly dependent on Mughal Indian textiles and silks.
 From the late 17th century to the early 18th century, Mughal India accounted for 95% of British imports from Asia, and the Bengal Subah province alone accounted for 40% of Dutch imports from Asia.
 In contrast, there was very little demand for European goods in Mughal India, which was largely self-sufficient.
 Indian goods, especially those from Bengal, were also exported in large quantities to other Asian markets, such as Indonesia and Japan.
-At the time, Mughal Bengal was the most important center of cotton textile production.
+At the time, Mughal Bengal was the most important centre of cotton textile production.

 In the early 18th century the Mughal Empire declined, as it lost western, central and parts of south and north India to the Maratha Empire, which integrated and continued to administer those regions.
 The decline of the Mughal Empire led to decreased agricultural productivity, which in turn negatively affected the textile industry.
 The subcontinent's dominant economic power in the post-Mughal era was the Bengal Subah in the east., which continued to maintain thriving textile industries and relatively high real wages.
 However, the former was devastated by the Maratha invasions of Bengal and then British colonization in the mid-18th century.
 After the loss at the Third Battle of Panipat, the Maratha Empire disintegrated into several confederate states, and the resulting political instability and armed conflict severely affected economic life in several parts of the country – although this was mitigated by localised prosperity in the new provincial kingdoms.
 By the late eighteenth century, the British East India Company had entered the Indian political theatre and established its dominance over other European powers.
-This marked a determinative shift in India's trade, and a less-powerful impact on the rest of the economy.
+This marked a determinative shift in India's trade, and a less-powerful effect on the rest of the economy.